mlundine/TransectTools/README.md

 transect_id is GCRRSSSVlongshore_length.
 The longshore_length should have six digits.

-# Requirements
+# Requirements/Setup

+If you have a CoastSeg conda environment set up already, this code should work in that environment.

-Python>=3.10, geopandas, pandas, gdal, shapely, sys, math, os, contextily, numpy, warnings, matplotlib
+Python>=3.10, geopandas, pandas, gdal, shapely, sys, math, os, numpy, warnings, matplotlib